lu7did/PixiePi/README.md

 (as it might be with FT8 or WSPR, even for slow CW).
 A small heatsink is recommended.
 Space is very limited on typical kits but a small piece of aluminum might be enough, be aware not to short either L1 nor L3 with it.

+The keyer transistor Q1 will benefit from a heat sink as well if long keying times are expected.

 ## Broadcast Interference (BCI)